 I mentioned up front that the debate around The Killing Joke forms part of a much broader conversation currently underway about how women are depicted in popular entertainment, and when a creative choice tips over the edge into exploitative territory.

+Of all the examples to draw from, easily the strongest to point towards is HBO’s Game of Thrones, which has been courting controversy in this area with ever increasing intensity since the first season.
 It is, after all, a show that coined the term “sexposition” – when characters advance the series’ plot while doing the horizontal mambo – but many fans have long since become uncomfortable (or even downright outraged) at how often sexual violence towards women has been featured over the last five seasons and counting.

 At first, it wasn’t as much of a problem as it would later become.

+The first rape scenes we’re forced to witness involve Daenerys Targaryen and her brutal warlord husband, Khal Drogo, and she’s at least shown to shaken after her ordeal, and determined to find a way to take control of her situation.
 When she later learns to assert herself sexually, Dany is able to cease being a victim and even lays the groundwork for herself and Drogo to develop an emotionally and sexually reciprocal relationship.

-And most disconcerting of all, at least once, it was included by mistake, as it was in a much derided scene where everyone except the series’ showrunners interpreted Jamie Lannister forcing himself on his lover/sister Cersei (after her repeated protests) as assault.
+Other times, rape was used as shorthand to remind us that characters – such as Ramsay or rogue members of the Night’s Watch – were really-for-real not nice people.
+And most disconcerting of all, at least once, it was included by mistake, in a much derided scene where everyone except Benioff and Weiss interpreted Jamie Lannister forcing himself on his lover/sister Cersei (after her repeated protests) as assault.

-Instead, sexual violence against women (or men) should only rear its ugly head in a story where the creative team involved are fully prepared to address these consequences, and when they are convinced that they have something to say about sexual violence, and that it in turn says something about the themes of the story itself.
+Nor should it be inserted into a story where the creators have no intention of showing the ongoing, life-long ramifications for the victim.
+Instead, sexual violence against women (or men) should only rear its ugly head in a story where the creative team are fully prepared to address these consequences, and when they’re convinced they have something to say about sexual violence, and that it says something about the themes of the story itself.

-Anything less and you run the risk of dealing in pure exploitation, and that’s no laughing matter.
+Anything less and you run the risk of dealing in pure exploitation – and that’s no laughing matter.